mpv-player/mpv/README.md

 If you are running Mac OSX and using homebrew we provide [homebrew-mpv][homebrew-mpv], an up to date formula that compiles mpv with sensible dependencies and defaults for OSX.

-### configure `--enable-*` parameters

-The `--enable-*` parameters unconditionally force options on, completely skipping autodetection.
-This behavior is unlike what you may be used to from autoconf-based configure scripts that can decide to override you.
-This greater level of control comes at a price.
-You may have to provide the correct compiler and linker flags yourself.

-If you used one of these options and experience a compilation or linking failure, make sure you have passed the necessary compiler/linker flags to configure.

-mpv's configure script is greedy and automatically enables features as a result of autodetection.
-The cases where you may want to use `--enable-*` are very limited.

 FFmpeg vs. Libav
 ----------------